lucaby/fuzzy-kernels/README.md

 * integration with scikit-learn

 ## References
+**_Kernels on Fuzzy Sets: an Overview_**,
+Guevara Jorge and Canu Stephane and Hirata Jr Roberto Learning on Distributions, Functions, Graphs and Groups @ NIPS-2017

 **_Cross product kernels on fuzzy sets for fuzzy set similarity_**, 2017 IEEE International Conference on Fuzzy Systems - FUZZ-IEEE 2017